ui5-community/generator-ui5-control/README.md

 # generator for a UI5 custom control

 Scaffold a UI5 custom control that is structured in such a way that it can also distributed as a `node` module via `npm`.
+Mainly intended for re-use via [`easy-ui5`](https://github.com/SAP/generator-easy-ui5), but also suitable to run standalone.

+## use w/ `easy-ui5`

+do `yo easy-ui5` and select this generator when prompted

+## use w/ yeoman locally/standalone

 ![generating a ui5 custom control](./generate-ui5-control.gif)

-## use w/ yeoman locally

 ```bash
 $> npm i -g yo